SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ![installing node 10](../../images/azure-devops-spfx-13.png)

 ### Installing the Office 365 CLI
 The Office 365 CLI is an open source project built by the PnP Community.
-This Release Definition will take advantage of commands available as part of the CLI to handle deployement, you need to install it first.
+This Release Definition will take advantage of commands available as part of the CLI to handle deployment, you need to install it first.
 Add a `npm` task, select a `Custom` command and type `install -g @pnp/office365-cli` in the `Command and Arguments` field.
 ![installing office 365 cli](../../images/azure-devops-spfx-14.png)
 > [!NOTE]
 > Learn more about the [Office 365 CLI](https://pnp.github.io/office365-cli/)